SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx-ingress.md

 ## Installing the Nginx Ingress App

 This section demonstrates how to install the Nginx Ingress App.
+These instructions assume you have already set up the collection as described above.

 **To install the app:**